SIZE GUIDE

 Step 5

-To measure the distance, use a measuring tape or ruler from the bottom edge of the paper to the longest point of the foot circumference.
-Use the measurement table in cm to find your size.
+To measure the distance, use a tape measure or ruler from the bottom edge of the paper to the longest point of the foot circumference.
+Use the measurement chart in cm to find your size.

-*Please allow for a measurement error of +-2cm.
+*Please allow for a measurement error of +-0.5cm.

 -